Houtong Shrine

 猴硐神社

-The Hōdō Shrine was established during the Japanese colonial period in 1934, founded by Li Jianxing and four others from the Ruishan Mining Company as a dedication from the Ruishan Mining Industrial Public Corporation.
-During the Japanese rule, Hōdō was known as the top coal mine in Taiwan for several consecutive years, playing a significant role in supporting Taiwan's industrial fuel supply, thus increasing the population.
-In the late Showa period, during World War II, the Japanese government implemented assimilation policies and promoted the Kōminka Movement, leading to the establishment of the Hōdō Shrine.
-Walking along the 'Hōdō One Hundred Steps' pathway to the shrine, visitors experience a strong sense of Japanese culture, creating an illusion of a time warp to Japan; the word 'dedication' is clearly visible on the torii gate, reflecting the passage of history.
+Houtong Shrine was established during the Japanese colonial period in Showa 9 (1934) by Lee Chien-hsing, the founder of the Ruizan Mining Company, along with four others from the Ruizan Mining Industry Public Service Corp.
+During the Japanese rule, Houtong was the leading coal mine in Taiwan for several consecutive years, serving as a key site for supporting Taiwan's industrial fuel supply, which led to a population increase.
+In the late Showa period, during World War II, the Japanese government promoted the assimilation policy and conducted the Kōminka Movement, leading to the establishment of Houtong Shrine.
+Walking up the "Houtong Hundred Steps" shrine worship path, visitors are given the illusion of time travel to Japan due to the strong Japanese ambiance, and the characters "奉獻" (offering) can be clearly seen on the torii, reflecting the passage of history.

 Address:61 Houtong Road, Ruifang District, New Taipei City 224, Taiwan